 I like the concept of New Year’s Eve.
 To me it means reflecting and celebrating the previous year, being thankful for what you have and a time to think about all the lessons learned.
 I love the idea of saying cheers to the future and I also like the whole resolution part of the holiday.
 With all that said, I’ve never been big into celebrating the holiday.
 Sure, I’ve gone out with friends, attended parties and have always stayed up until midnight.
 But it has never been a holiday that I make plans months and months in advanced and spend a lot of time getting excited about.
 For someone who would prefer to spend New Year’s Eve at home or out to dinner with a few close friends or family, watching the fireworks at the Space Needle is perfect.

-But the Seattle Space Needle fireworks show is also perfect for people who like to paint the town red on New Year’s Eve and celebrate the coming year in a big way.
+But the Space Needle fireworks show is also perfect for people who like to go big on New Year’s Eve.
 Thousands of people packed the streets and the Seattle Center to watch the show.
 Some were families who brought blankets and lawn chairs to watch the show while others were decked out in sequins, party hats and streamers.
 There was this special buzz about the city of Seattle that night.
-It didn’t matter who you were or how you prefer to ring in the New Year, everyone is always having an awesome time and enjoying themselves.
+It doesn’t matter how you prefer to ring in the New Year, everyone is enjoying themselves.

 We’ll definitely spend New Year’s at the Space Needle again!

 When was your best New Year’s Eve celebration?
 Have you ever spent a New Year’s Eve watching the fireworks at the Seattle Space Needle?
 We’d love to hear from you!
 Leave a comment below or connect with us on Twitter, Facebook and Instagram.
 Don’t forget to also check out Seattle Bloggers for more on great things to do in the city!